robertwt7/snapstager/src/content/privacyPolicy.md

 ## **Legal Compliance.**

-We may use your information to comply with applicable legal or regulatory obligations, including complying with requests from law enforcement or other governmental authorities, or in legal proceedings involving Meetsy.
+We may use your information to comply with applicable legal or regulatory obligations, including complying with requests from law enforcement or other governmental authorities, or in legal proceedings involving SnapStager.

 ## **Other.**